ipfs/kuboreleaser/README.md

 It was originally started here - https://github.com/ipfs/kubo/pull/9493 - and is now being extracted into its own repo.

-It is not yet usable since none of the commands are hooked up to the CLI App.

 ## TODO

 - [ ] imlement exponential backoff to recover from `CheckErrorWait` errors